-Services are delivered under either a Participant-Directed or Traditional Service Delivery model provided by qualified providers throughout the State.
+Services are delivered under either a participant-Directed or agency-based Service Delivery model provided by qualified providers throughout the State.
 Services are provided based on each waiver participant's Person-Centered Plan, developed through the assistance of a Community Supports Coordinator (CSC) to enhance the participant's life as identified by the participant and his/her family through the person-centered planning process.